Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

     ```diff
     + This is where a parsing config is tied to an input config as VAR_PIPELINE_NAME in both are replaced with actual common value.
 And the final output and the enrichments to ignore are also decided at this step.
     ```
+3. Replace variables in Kafka jaas file with actual creds
+4. Variable VAR_HOSTNAME in logstash _log4j.properties_ file is substituted with current hostname.
+This is handy for identifying logstash logs if you add the variable in a logging pattern.
+This step is optional.
+4. Generate pipelines.yml file.
+5. Checks if changes were made between deployed directory `/usr/share/logstash` and the current directory.
+And changes the file `/data/should_redeploy` file.
+A program can look for changes on this file and can trigger redeploy on logstash.

 # Getting started